Postpartum Obsessive Compulsive Disorder (OCD)

 • Unwanted and disturbing thoughts of sexually abusing the baby

-• Scared of making poor decisions that will cause the baby harm or death
+• Being scared of making poor decisions that will cause the baby harm or death

 • Fear that the baby will develop a serious disease

-• Fear of exposing the baby to toxins and chemicals, and other environmental pollutants
+• Fear of exposing the baby to toxins, chemicals, and other environmental pollutants

 • Getting rid of sharp objects such as knives or scissors